Statistical Analysis of the Extensive Cancellation Algorithm for Passive Radar Using an Imperfect Reference Signal: Performance Analysis

 \subsection{Statistical Efficiency}

 Using the results from the previous section, we can now address the question of how large the errors in the reference signal can be in order for its effect to be negligible.
-We note in passing that while the errors are assumed to emanate from a noisy reference channel, the analysis is useful also if it is due to other effects, such as phase noise, as long as they can be modeled as additive and white.
+We remind that while the errors are assumed to emanate from a noisy reference channel, the analysis is useful also if the reference waveform is generated in another way, or if the errors are due to other effects, such as phase noise.
+The important assumption is that the reference signal error is additive and white, not necessarily Gaussian distributed, and that its variance is small.

 The expression (\ref{eq:CRBascov}) has two terms, corresponding to the contributions to the estimation error from the noise in the surveillance channel (first term) and the reference channel (second term), respectively.
-Thus, the question is how big the second term in (\ref{eq:CRBascov}) is compared to the CRB term.
+Thus, the question is how big the second term in (\ref{eq:CRBascov}) is compared to the CRLB term.
 Upon comparing (\ref{eq:CRB_theta})--(\ref{eq:Q}), we can conclude that the matrix $\Zbf_k^{}\Jbf_k^{}\Jbf_k^{T}\Zbf_k^H$ plays a crucial role.
 Specifically, the second term is negligible if it holds that

 We can bound the left hand side using (\ref{eq:Zdef}) as